Diegoescalonaro/auction-smartcontract/README.md

 # Auction-SmartContract
-Smart Contract example to explain the methods of design and development for a Smart Contract
+Auction basic example to explain the methods of design and development for a Smart Contract

 ## Variables (datos)